bytebase/bytebase.com-old/content/docs/faq.md

 ## Which data does Bytebase collect?

-Bytebase does not collect any personal data (PII).
-It only collects Bytebase instance-wide anonymised usage data to help improving the product.
+- Instance-wide anonymised usage data.
+- The registered email and name of the first member in the workspace.